deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “I didn’t hear shouting this time,” Gyotin ventured.

 “I think they’re past that point.
-Each of them blames the other for the fact that they’ve---their words, not mine— *’lost control of the kids.’*”
+Each of them blames the other for the fact that they’ve---their words, not mine—*’lost control of the kids.’”*

 “It always comes back to control with them, doesn’t it?”